William de Malveisin

-Guillaume or William de Malveisin (also, modern forms Malvoisin or Mauvoisin) was Chancellor of Scotland, Bishop of Glasgow (1199/1200–1202) and then Bishop of St. Andrews (1202–1238).
+Guillaume or William Malveisin (also, modern forms Malvoisin or Mauvoisin) was Chancellor of Scotland, Bishop of Glasgow (1199/1200–1202) and then Bishop of St. Andrews (1202–1238).

 William Malveisin was probably born in France.
 It is possible that he was the son of the nephew of the Count of Brittany, however it is much more likely that he came from a family of the name based on the lower Seine valley.
-William was likely the nephew of Samson de Malveisin, Archbishop of Rheims from 1140 to 1161.
+William was likely the nephew of Samson Malveisin, Archbishop of Rheims from 1140 to 1161.
 In this context, William's career can come as no surprise.

 William appears in Scottish records for the first time in the 1180s, appearing as a royal clerk.
 In 1193, the royal patronage he had earned brought him his first known ecclesiastical post, as Archdeacon of Lothian.
 He was made the king's Chancellor probably on 8 September 1199, and was elected to the Bishopric of Glasgow in October the same year.
 He was consecrated at Lyon by Renaud de Forez, Archbishop of Lyon, in September 1200.
 However, two years later in the same month, he was translated to the higher ranking Bishopric of St. Andrews.
 William got into a little trouble for exercising his episcopal powers before his episcopate had been confirmed by the Pope, then Innocent III; a charge was brought against him by one of his canons, a man named Eustace.
 The charge was heard by the Papal legate, John of Salerno, who held a council at Perth in December 1201, before leaving for business in Ireland.
 Legate John once again visited Scotland on his way back from Ireland, staying for more than fifty days at Melrose.
 However, nothing came of the charge.